indiana-university/rivet-icons/README.md

 ## Request a new icon

-[Submit a new issue](https://github.com/indiana-university/rivet-icons/issues/new) to request a new icon.
-Include anything that may help to visually describe this new icon, such as examples from other icon sets, examples of usage in various apps or websites, the SVG source code of the icon, or even a sketch.
+[Submit a Rivet support request](https://rivet.uits.iu.edu/help/#support-request-form) to request a new icon.

 ## Icon specifications